Adamtronsky/Karaneko-Prologue-Lore/Places/Velkar/The academy.md

-Placeholder text so that a period won't appear.
+Placeholder text so that a period won